Akbarkhan042/product_recalls_analysis_project_excel/README.md

 As this dataset comes from Kaggle it was fairly clean and required very less cleaning.
 The data had soe nulls which was replaced to "unknown" using the replace value tool of power query.
 The data had some capitalization issue therefore we used textual tool like proper to getit into proper format.

 The dataset also contained some column that were nor need for the analysis so we removed those using the remove column tool.

+### Data Transformation

+Not much of data transformation was required in this project.
+We extracted year, month number and month name from the data column.
+For this purpose the Date tool from the Add Column tab was used because aour aim was to add more columns to the dataset.